Use Instructions

 - Gently massage treated areas after injection if you notice any irregularities.

-- The manufacturer recommends performing three treatments two to four weeks apart, with a maintenance treatment every four to six months.
+- The manufacturer recommends performing three Restylane treatments two to four weeks apart, with a maintenance treatment every four to six months.
 Results and patient preferences may vary.

 - Properly dispose of syringe, needle, and any unused material.